Move most common ballast blocks with less swinging and no spinning.

 "Use an OX Hook to unload a trailer or stack blocks two-high on a base plate or four-high in the winter."

-The OX Hook yields 50-66% labor savings over using a chain.
-Flotation-type turf tires also allow the operator to run at up to twice the speed of a standard forklift, smoothing out expansion joints or a rough piece of concrete.
-The block is short coupled to the machine, eliminating excessive swinging that might otherwise destabilize a loader.
+OX Hook controls the motion of a block better than a hook attached to a chain, yielding 50-65% in labor savings.
+In addition, flotation-type turf tires allow the operator to run at up to twice the speed of a standard forklift, smoothing out expansion joints or a rough piece of concrete.

 OX Hook design eliminates the need for someone to climb up and jump off a trailer, or climb tiers of blocks to hook a chain on the top block.
 Avoiding those activities reduces the potential for falls or twisted ankles, and frees crew members for other tasks.